women-who-software/scrollodex/RESOURCES.md

 ## Beginner Friendly Repositories

 [Women Who Code Hacktoberfest 2021](https://github.com/WomenWhoCode/hacktoberfest21): The repo contains the code for the website for resources and projects worked on by communities within WWC
+[First Timers Only](https://www.firsttimersonly.com/): A resource for beginning contributors that includes links to open source learning resources and links to beginner-friendly projects.

 ## Git